xuxail/test_hackathon/README.md

 ### Problem Statement

+Modern data centers face a dual performance crisis:

+CPU Overhead from Software Scheduling: Traditional OS schedulers like Linux CFS consume 5-15% of CPU cycles just for scheduling decisions, with latencies ranging from 1-10ms.
+This overhead scales poorly - Google's research shows that software schedulers create performance jitter and waste valuable CPU cycles that could be used for actual computation.
-Modern data centers suffer from thermal hotspots that cause CPU throttling and reduce server performance by **15-30%**.
-Traditional OS schedulers like Linux CFS lack real-time thermal awareness, leading to uneven heat distribution and energy inefficiency.
+Thermal Management Blind Spot: Current schedulers lack real-time thermal awareness, creating hotspots that trigger CPU throttling and reduce performance by 15-30%.
+The thermal feedback loop is too slow (100ms+ response time) to prevent damage.

+The Core Issue: Every scheduling decision made in software steals CPU cycles from your applications.
+In high-frequency trading, microservices, and HPC workloads, this overhead is devastating to performance.
-### Our Solution
+### Our Solution: Hardware-Accelerated Thermal Scheduling

-We propose a dedicated **Microwatt PowerPC coprocessor** that implements thermal-aware spatio-temporal scheduling algorithms to optimize CPU task placement in real-time, preventing thermal hotspots while maintaining system performance.
+Inspired by Google's Coriolis research (achieving <1μs scheduling latency) and Microsoft's Catapult project (95% performance improvements), we propose a dedicated Microwatt PowerPC coprocessor that:

+Eliminates CPU Overhead: Moves all thermal scheduling logic to dedicated hardware, freeing up 5-15% of host CPU cycles for applications
+Achieves Sub-Millisecond Response: Hardware scheduling with <500μs latency vs 1-10ms software scheduling Real-time Thermal Awareness: Continuous thermal monitoring and prediction impossible with software-only solutions Predictable Performance: Eliminates scheduling jitter that plagues software schedulers

+Expected Impact: Following industry research patterns, we anticipate 20-30% overall system performance improvement through the combination of eliminated CPU scheduling overhead and optimized thermal management.

 ---